fredi-68/cc-tools/README.md

 it replaces, FredIO provides utilities such as task cancellation, asynchronous function composition and queueing new tasks into running event loops.
 It further provides a full abstraction on the concepts of asynchronous tasks and event loops, offering a lot more control than CCs builtin tools.

+## CCd

+CCd is a simple init system which adds the ability to run multiple programs simultaneously through the use of system services.
+CCd is invoked at computer boot by hijacking the initial shell program and launching a service host which loads and executes programs defined in service modules.
+CCd supports starting and stopping of services on demand, dependencies between services and automatic restarting of services.
+System services can be enabled at boot at the users discretion.

+### Planned features

+- Circular dependency detection
+- Better error handling
+- Integration with logging in order to maintain a system journal

 FredIO does not natively offer JS style Promise support.
 For a FredIO compatible implementation, see https://github.com/marnixah/cc-tools